HeinrichHartmann/svc/README.md

 make test # test status of all services and print results
 ```

+### Storage

+The main server where this configuration is running is equipped with two 8TB HDD drives.
+Those are configured as a ZFS pool with a RAID 0 configuration, allowing us to compensate for the loss of one of the disks.

+We use zfs-autosnapshot to protect against accidental deletion.
+Off-site backup is realized via restic to backblaze for selected datasets.

+There are 3 main filesystems on the pool, that differ in backup and replication strategy.

+* `/share/shelf`.
+Working data-set that is intended to be replicated to all working machines.
+Data in shelf is snapshotted and backed-up.
+Contents are mainly documents that are work in progress.
+* `/share/attic`.
+Data in the attic is snapshotted and backed-up.
+Content includes archived projects, private photo collection, important media.
+* `/share/garage`.
+Data in garage is snapshotted but not backed-up.
+Here goes the long-tail of less valuable data I wound not mind loosing.

 ## Bootstrapping / Installation

 1. Make sure internet is working